Br1sbane/test02/content/blog/Crypto_Valley_Conference_2021.md

   - "Conference"
 ---

-My first live contact to the blockchain community is the Crypto Valley Conference 2021.
+My first live contact with the blockchain community is the Crypto Valley Conference 2021.

 Here are my key takeaways:

-> One Two Three Four Five
+> Coming soon

 ![](../images/post-img.jpg)